lifewatch/pypam/README.md

 We also changed the mean functions to median, so the output in db is the same than the output in uPa

 ## Quickstart
 The package is imported as `pypam`.
-The audio files must comply with the needs of [pyhydrophone](https://github.com/lifewatch/pyhydrophone) to be able to read the datetime information.
+The audio file names must comply with the needs of [pyhydrophone](https://github.com/lifewatch/pyhydrophone) to be able to read the datetime information.

 The user can choose a window chunk size (parameter binsize, in seconds), so all the features / methods